RuyuanWan/ruyuanwan.github.io/_pages/about.md

 Updates
 ======
+**Nov.
+2022:** 🎉 My first conference paper *Everyone’s Voice Matters: Quantifying and Distinguishing Subjective Annotation Disagreement Using Demoraphic Information* has been accepted at the Thirty-Seventh AAAI Conference on Artificial Intelligence (AAAI-23).
+This yields an overall acceptance rate of 19.6%.
 **Oct.
-2022:** 🎉 My first paper [*User or Labor: An Interaction Framework in NLP*](https://arxiv.org/abs/2211.01553) was accepted at the Workshop on Data Science with Human in the Loop at the EMNLP 2022!<br/>
+2022:** 🎉 My first paper [*User or Labor: An Interaction Framework in NLP*](https://arxiv.org/abs/2211.01553) has been accepted at the Workshop on Data Science with Human in the Loop at the EMNLP 2022!<br/>
 **Aug.
 2022:** Started my Ph.D. journey at the University of Notre Dame! <br/>
 **Jul.
 2022:** Selected as student volunteer for NAACL 2022!
 I served on two workshops: the workshop on online abuse and harms, and the international workshop on emoji understanding and applications in social media
 **Jun.
 2022:** Research Internship at the Minnesota NLP lab, working on subjective annotation disagreement. <br/>